 Journey Home Young Adult Can Help

-Journey Home Young Adult is a transitional living program for young women ages 18-23.
-This program addresses emotional, behavioral, and mental health disorders that young women may face.
+Journey Home Young Adult is a transitional living program for teens ages 18-23.
+This program addresses emotional, behavioral, and mental health disorders that teens may face.
 Common presenting problems include depression, anxiety, body image issues, ADHD and other learning issues, academic struggles, and low self-esteem.
-Journey Home creates an environment conducive to healing where young women can learn healthy coping skills while becoming more well-equipped to launch into adulthood.
+Journey Home creates an environment conducive to healing where teens can learn healthy coping skills while becoming more well-equipped to launch into adulthood.
 Students leave this program feeling empowered, happy, and healthy.
 We can help your family today!

 Contact us at 855-918-0032 to learn more about our relationship-based program.